-On the 2nd January 2017 I flew to Krakow to begin a two week journey exploring the Jewish narrative in Poland for a project titled In Search of Amnesia.
-For this first trip I focussed upon the south and east of the country – the former Galicia area and further north to Bialowieza Forest, the Bialystok area and Treblinka.
+On the 2nd January 2017 I flew to Krakow to begin a research project exploring the Jewish narrative in Poland.
+This would be the first of multiple trips to Poland to explore different aspects of the project, ranging from capturing the bleak landscapes to memorial reunions to forensic archeological field trips.
 Below is the journal I kept as I travelled around the country.

 © Barry Falk 2017